 A small bright red frog with black spots is perched on a moss-covered log surrounded by green leaves in a natural, damp forest environment.

-I’m writing this recap from the cool mountain air of Salento, Colombia that will definitely deserve it’s own post.
+I’m writing this recap from the cool mountain air of Salento, Colombia that will definitely deserve its own post.
 April has been another whirlwind of quick moves which means I continue to be behind on writing.
 March was much of the same as I started the month in Panama just after my birthday before completely reworking my schedule after experiencing internet-connectivity and co-working issues with the hotel chain I had been staying with.
 I spent just over a week in Panama City before returning to my favorite spot in Costa Rica, the quaint town of La Fortuna.

 Bocas del Toro Continued